 For more on how to add the basics to your fast food resume, take a peek at our guide: “How To Build A Resume: A Step-By-Step Guide (+30 Examples)” or this fast food resume guide.

-How to Write a Resume Summary or Objective
+How to Write a Server Resume Resume Objective or Summary

 So far, so good, right?